 All investments involve risks, and the Fund cannot guarantee that it will achieve its investment objective.
 An investment in the Fund is not insured or guaranteed by any government agency.
 As with any mutual fund investment, the Fund's returns and share price will fluctuate, and you may lose money by investing in the Fund.
-Below are some of the specific risks of investing in the Fund.
+The following risks are considered principal to the Fund and could affect the value of your investment in the Fund.